Critical Minerals and Energy Intelligence. Stay Ahead.

 The World Bank has modeled the share of metals that can come from recycling by 2050 if there was to be 100% end-of-life recycling.
 Aluminium, copper, and nickel would still only see secondary supplies reach 60% of demand.

-Recycling capacity set to grow faster than the supply of battery scrap - The Oregon Group - Investment Insights
+Recycling capacity set to grow faster than the supply of battery scrap - The Oregon Group - Critical Minerals and Energy Intelligence

-Share of cumulative metals demand to 2050 met by recycled sources in scenario with current recycling rate vs maximized 100 recycling rate - The Oregon Group - Investment Insights
+Share of cumulative metals demand to 2050 met by recycled sources in scenario with current recycling rate vs maximized 100 recycling rate - The Oregon Group - Critical Minerals and Energy Intelligence

 And recycling is not always as cost-efficient as mining.